aut0/avp64/README.md

     <install-dir> output directory for binaries,  e.g. /opt/avp64
     ```

-3. Patch submodules: Two patches can be applied to patch the `unicorn` submodule.
+3. Patch submodules: A patch can be applied to patch the `unicorn` submodule.

     - [unicorn-fix-breakpoint.patch](./patches/unicorn-fix-breakpoint.patch): This patch fixes the breakpoint behavior of the VP.
     Without this patch, the VP executes the instruction on a breakpoint hit and stops after the execution.
     The patch stops the VP before the instruction is executed.
-    - [unicorn-fix-wfi-hint.patch](./patches/unicorn-fix-wfi-hint.patch): This patch fixes the *Wait for Interrupt* (WFI) hint of unicorn.
-    Without this patch, WFI instructions are not forwarded to avp64 which decreases the simulation performance.

-    To apply the patches, execute:
+    To apply the patch, execute:

     ```bash
     (cd <source-dir>/deps/ocx-qemu-arm/unicorn && git apply <source-dir>/patches/unicorn-fix-breakpoint.patch)
-    (cd <source-dir>/deps/ocx-qemu-arm/unicorn && git apply <source-dir>/patches/unicorn-fix-wfi-hint.patch)

     ```

 4. Configure and build the project using `cmake`.
 During configuration you must